ZQuestClassic/ZQuestClassic/resources/docs/README.txt

-More docs are hosted at https://docs.zquestclassic.com/
+More docs (including for ZScript) are hosted at https://docs.zquestclassic.com/

+Offline docs can be downloaded here: https://docs.zquestclassic.com/ZQuestClassicDocs.zip